sourmash-bio/sourmash_plugin_branchwater/README.md

 ### Fourth: Execute!

-Now run `manysearch`:
+Now run `multisearch`:
 ```
-sourmash scripts manysearch query-list.txt podar-ref-list.txt -o results.csv --cores 4
+sourmash scripts multisearch query-list.txt podar-ref-list.txt -o results.csv --cores 4
 ```

 You will (hopefully ;) see a set of results in `results.csv`.
-These are the containments of each query in any matching genomes.
+These are comparisons of each query against all matching genomes.

 ## Debugging help